JuliaNeumann/quiz_app/README.md

 # Webpack 4 Version

-This version uses Webpack 4 for bundling.
+This version uses Webpack 4 for bundling and is highly inspired by [this sitepoint tutorial](https://www.sitepoint.com/beginners-guide-webpack-module-bundling).

 ## Project setup